 David A. Erickson

 Director of the Trial Advocacy Program, Co-Director of the Program in Criminal Litigation, and Senior Instructor

 In August of 2006, Justice David A. Erickson retired as a justice of the Illinois Appellate Court, First District, and accepted a position as a Senior Lecturer in Law at IIT Chicago-Kent College of Law.
 Since that time, Justice Erickson was Director of the school's nationally ranked Trial Advocacy Program, Director of the Criminal Law Certificate Program, and Program Director of the school's "Rule of Law" initiative in Mexico.
 Additionally, he teaches courses in Evidence, Criminal Procedure, and Intensive Trial Advocacy.

 Since 1983, Justice Erickson has served as faculty adviser and coach for Chicago-Kent's National Trial Advocacy Team.
-Under his guidance, the law school has captured many regional and national honors, including three National Championships in 1988, 2007 and 2008 at the TYLA/ACTL National Trial Competition.
+Under his guidance, the law school has captured many regional and national honors, including four National Championships in 1988, 2007, 2008 and 2015 at the TYLA/ACTL National Trial Competition.
 In 2010, he coached the first Chicago-Kent team to win in the NITA Tournament of Champions.
 His Chicago-Kent teams have won some 24 Midwest regional titles and numerous invitational titles.

 He has also taught and lectured at the National Judicial College at the University of Nevada, the National Institute for Trial Advocacy, the John Marshall Law School, DePaul College of Law, and Stetson School of Law.